google-ai-edge/model-explorer/src/server/package/README.md

 features to facilitate model exploration and debugging, including the ability to highlight input and output operations, overlay metadata on nodes, display layers in interactive pop-ups, perform searches, show identical layers, GPU-accelerated graph rendering, among others.
-It currently supports TFLite, TF, TFJS, and PyTorch (Exported Program) model format, and provides an extension framework for developers to easily add support for additional formats.
+It currently supports TFLite, TF, TFJS, MLIR, and PyTorch (Exported Program) model format, and provides an extension framework for developers to easily add support for additional formats.